grmwld/OpenInPapers/README.md

+### I do not maintain this extension anymore.
+Check with the people at Mekentosj to fork the project and modify it at your heart's content.

 This is an attempt to provide a way to open a page in Papers© via a toolbar button.

 The Mekentosj foundation kindly authorized the use of the icons under a BSD Licence.